Geographical distribution of Ukrainian speakers: Ukraine

+Share of the population of Ukraine's regions that indicated Ukrainian as their native language from 1959 to 2001.

+Share of the rural population of Ukraine's regions that indicated Ukrainian as their native language from 1959 to 2001.

-Share of the population of oblasts that indicated Ukrainian as their native language (2001 census).
+Share of the urban population of Ukraine's regions that indicated Ukrainian as their native language from 1959 to 2001.

+Change in the proportion of the population of Ukraine's regions who consider Ukrainian their native language, from census to census between 1959 and 2001.

-The share of the population who indicated Ukrainian as their native language in raions and cities of oblast significance (2001 census).
+The share of the population who indicated Ukrainian as their native language in Ukraine's raions and cities of oblast significance (2001 Ukrainian census).

-The most common native language in city, settlement, and village councils (2001 census).
+The most common native language in Ukraine's city, settlement, and village councils (2001 Ukrainian census).

 According to Article 10 of Ukraine's constitution, Ukrainian is the country's only official language and the state ensures its comprehensive development and functioning in all spheres of social life throughout the entire territory of Ukraine.

 According to the 2001 census, 67.5% of the population of Ukraine considered Ukrainian their native tongue, which is 2.8% more than in 1989 and 5.5% less than in 1959.
 Additionally, 42,374,848 residents of Ukraine (87.8% of the population) declared fluency in Ukrainian, including 97% of Ukrainians, 95% of Poles, over 60% of Jews, Belarusians and Romani, and over 50% of Russians, Greeks, Moldovans, and Armenians.
 The lowest level of Ukrainian language proficiency was recorded among Crimean Tatars (20%), Bulgarians (42%), and Romanians (44%).

 After the 1989–1991 Ukrainian revolution and independence restoration in 1991, a policy of Ukrainisation began.
-The policy was weakened and attempts were made to cancel it altogether by the government of Viktor Yanukovych in 2010-2014.
-The 2012 Law of Ukraine "On the principles of the State language policy" significantly weakened the positions of Ukrainian and granted regional language status to Russian and several other minority languages.
+The policy was weakened and attempts were made to cancel it altogether by the government of Viktor Yanukovych in 2010–2014.
+The 2012 law On the Principles of State Language Policy significantly weakened the positions of Ukrainian and granted regional language status to Russian and several other minority languages.
 Ukrainisation got a new lease of life after the Revolution of Dignity and the beginning of the war in Donbas.
 The 2019 Law of Ukraine "On protecting the functioning of the Ukrainian language as the state language" played an important role in cementing the status of Ukrainian as the main language in the Ukrainian state, enshrining the priority and compulsory use of Ukrainian in some areas of public life.
 Ukrainian significantly strengthened its position in society following the Russian invasion of Ukraine.